-Though it can vary, it is recommended that olive trees get a minimum of 6 hours of sunlight each day.
+Though it can vary, generally olive trees require a minimum of 6 hours of sunlight each day.
 So it’s important to ensure that these trees are placed near a window that gets that much sunshine.

-Too much sun won’t hurt the olive tree unless you live in a very hot climate.
-Otherwise, the olive tree will do quite well with up to 10 hours of sunlight each day, with a few hours of direct sunlight assured.
+As much direct sunlight as possible won’t hurt the tree unless you live in a very hot climate.
+Otherwise, an olive tree indoors will do quite well with up to 10 hours of sunlight each day, with a few hours of direct sunlight assured.

-You don’t want to place these trees in the full shade because the sunshine is super important to their well-being.
+You don’t want to place these trees in the full shade because enough sunlight year round is super important to their well-being.
 But being out in desert heat will also not do them well.
-Instead, opt for the appropriate sunlight.

 Fertilizer And Soil For An Olive Tree

-It is important that the olive tree planted indoors has well-drained soil.
+It is important that fruiting trees grown indoors have well-draining soil.
 Do not use soil that is well-packed or clay-like, or other slow-draining soil.
-The potting soil should be fairly loose but not so loose that the olive tree cannot stand upright.
+The potting soil should be fairly loose but not so loose that the potted olive tree cannot stand upright.
 Cactus mix is a good option.

 Watering An Indoor Olive Tree

 Water is important for every single plant.
 Some can drown with too much water while others will dry out if they don’t get enough.
-Olive trees stand somewhere in the middle, depending on how young they are.
+Indoor olive trees stand somewhere in the middle, depending on how young they are.
 Watering is also important if you are using a slow-release fertilizer.

 Young olive trees should be watered every day lightly before switching to watering every few days.
 If you can get a drip going then you only have to check on the tree and refill the trip tank.
 Just place the drip deep and be sure there are drainage holes in the pot.

 After the tree is a few weeks old and doing well, then go to a weekly watering.
 You can overwater olive trees, create soggy soil and cause root rot.
-So, unless they are babies, stick to once a week, ensuring that you give at least one inch of water each time.
+So, unless they are babies, stick to once a week.
+Also, ensure that you give at least one inch of water each time.

 How Big Do Indoor Olive Trees Get?

 Unfortunately, an olive tree cannot spend its entire life indoors.
-It can live there for a few years, but after a while, it needs room to grow and thrive.
-When this happens, you’ll need to take it outdoors and get a baby olive tree.
+It can live indoors for a few years, but after a while, it needs room to grow and thrive.
+When this happens, you’ll need to take it outdoors and get another new olive tree.

-Dwarf olive trees are a better option if you want to keep it inside longer.
-But even then, it’s better to let them outdoors whenever they are an adult.
-Indoors, they can reach around ten feet if your ceilings are high enough.
+A dwarf variety is a better option if you want to keep it inside longer.
+But even then, it’s better to put them outdoors whenever they are fully grown.
+Indoors, a dwarf olive tree can reach around ten feet if the ceilings are high enough.

 But it also depends on your container.
-Ensure that your container is big enough to not stint the growth of the olive tree.
+Ensure that your container is big enough to not stunt the growth of the olive tree.
 Always make sure that it is at least twice as large as the root ball at all times for best results.
 A larger container is fine too.

 Fruit-Bearing Vs. Non-Fruit-Bearing Olive Trees

 At the most basic level, olive trees are fruit trees.
 This is something that you won’t learn about at most nurseries with people trying to sell you an olive tree.
-But there are two types of olive trees, fruit-bearing olive trees, and non-fruit-bearing olive trees.
+But there are two types: fruit-bearing olive trees, and non-fruit-bearing olive trees.

-While non-fruit-bearing olive trees aren’t all that common outdoors, they are fairly common indoors.
-These are actually two different species, what you want is probably the fruit-bearing olive tree, the classic olive tree.
+While non-fruit-bearing varieties aren’t all that common outdoors, they are fairly common olive trees grown indoors.
+These are actually two different species.
+What you want is probably the fruit-bearing olive tree, the classic olive tree.

 Faux Olive Trees

 If this is all a little much for you, then consider a faux olive tree.
-Faix olive trees look just like real olive trees only they don’t take any of the hard work.
-They are sit and forget trees because they are fake.
+Faux olive trees look just like real olive trees only they don’t take any of the hard work.
+They are set-it-and-forget-it trees because they are fake.